CommonWealthRobotics/bowler-kernel/design.md

 The kernel runs a gRPC server that supports the following operations.

+#### Installation and Updating Operations

+- Add a systemd service that starts the kernel on boot.
+- Enable/disable that service.
+- Transfer the kernel Jar and return the file path.
+  - This call will be used when the kernel is remote.
+If the kernel is on the same machine as the client, then the client will handle putting the new Jar into some file and getting the file path.
+- Update the kernel using a file path.
+  - This call will be used whether the kernel is on the same machine as the client or whether it is remote.

 #### Script Operations

 - Run a script from a file specifier and a list of dev'd libraries